wymeditor/wymeditor/README.md

 We need a lot of help in the documentation department.
 We moved from the old [trac repository](http://trac.wymeditor.org/trac) earlier this year and still haven't ported over the relevant documentation.
-Porting that, fileing documentation tickets or even just asking questions on IRC at #wymeditor on freenode would be very helpful.
+Porting that, filing documentation tickets or even just asking questions on IRC at #wymeditor on freenode would be very helpful.

 ### Testing WYMeditor

-WYMeditor includes a full unit test suite to help us ensure that the editor works great across a variety of browsers.
-The test suite should pass in any of our supported browsers and if it doesn't, please
+To maintain quality, WYMeditor includes both a unit test suite and a [Selenium2](http://seleniumhq.org/) test suite.
+You are encouraged to run both of them, with all tests passing in all supported browsers.
+If that's ever not the case, please
 [file a bug](https://github.com/wymeditor/wymeditor/issues/new) so we can fix it!

-To run the test suite.

-1. Get a copy of the source using git:
+All of the following instructions assume you've already retrieved a copy of the source, using git like so:

     git clone git://github.com/wymeditor/wymeditor.git

+#### Unit tests vs Selenium tests

+The unit test suite covers that vast majority of required tests and can be quickly run by anyone with a copy of the source code and a web browser.
+For the majority of behavior, a unit test will suffice.
+Unfortunately, there are cases where browser behavior can't be simulated in a unit tests (these primarily involve testing browser-specific input handling and `execCommand` behavior).
+To test these issues, a Selenium test is required.

+Currently, the Selenium test suite is written in python.
+In the future, we would like to move to the node.js [wd](https://github.com/admc/wd) module.
+This will once again allow a contributor to only require knowledge of javascript in order to enhance WYMeditor.

+#### Running unit tests

+WYMeditor includes a full unit test suite to help us ensure that the editor works great across a variety of browsers.
+You simply need to serve the WYMeditor source using some type of web server and then load the URL for the unit tests in your browser.

+To run the tests:

-2. Put your source behind some kind of web server (apache, nginx, etc).
+1. Put your source behind some kind of web server (apache, nginx, etc).
 If you don't have one installed or don't want to fuss with configuration, you can use python's HTTP server: